gregwebs/Shelly.hs/README.md

 There should be a primitive for every shell operation you need so you can easily build abstractions, so there are many of the usual file and environment operations.

 There are 2 main entry points for running arbitrary commands: `run` and `cmd`.
-They take a FilePath as their first argument. `run` takes a [Text] as its second argument.
+They take a FilePath as their first argument. `run` takes a `[Text]` as its second argument.
-`cmd` takes a variadic number of arguments, and they can be either Text or FilePath.
+`cmd` takes a variadic number of arguments, and they can be either `Text` or `FilePath`.

-Fun Example: shows an infectious script: it uploads itself to a server and runs itself over ssh.
+Fun Example: shows an infectious script: it uploads itself to a server and runs itself over `ssh`.
 Of course, the development machine may need to be exactly the same OS as the server.

 I recommend using the boilerplate at the top of this example in your projects.